maverickmediaco/athenasfamilyrestaurant.com/wp-content/plugins/easy-restaurant-menu-manager/readme.txt

 == Changelog ==

-= 1.5.2 =
+= 10.1.5.1 =
-* Fixed bug in URL encoding of print link on frontend.
+* Fixed bug in URL encoding of print link on fronend.

-= 1.5.1 =
+= 10.1.5.1 =
 * Fixed bug in stripping slashes in dynamic CSS output.
 * Added printer view URL to menu edit.
 * Added admin menu icon.
 * Fixed bugs in URL encoding.

-= 1.5.0 =
+= 10.1.5.0 =
 * Added category shortcodes to allow easy modification of which categories are shown.
 * Added shortcode to menu index.
 * Added link to items index on item edit.
 * Fixed minor encoding bug on menu XML RSS feed.
 * Combed through plugin functions with debug on to remove warnings.

-= 1.4.1 =
+= 10.1.4.1 =
 * Added new links to Zen Desk support Help Center in plugin and on readme.

-= 1.4.0 =
+= 10.1.4.0 =
 * Made it easier to add custom layouts.
 * Added responsive layouts for Twitter Bootstrap and Zurb Foundation.

-= 1.3.0 =
+= 10.1.3.0 =
 * Added better breadcrumb navigation for admin.
 * Buffered delete clicks with JS pop-up alert.
 * Fixed checkbox saving issue on new records.

-= 1.2.2 =
-* Cleaned up PHP notices with WordPress DEBUG feature for new items form.

-= 1.2.1 =
+= 10.1.2.2 =
 * Cleaned up PHP notices with WordPress DEBUG feature.

-= 1.1.1 =
+= 10.1.1.1 =
 * Added dynamic print stylesheet that is easily customizable on backend.
 * Used CSS !important tag to forcibly remove bullets points from ul and li elements.
 * Clearified Default Category meaning on backend.

-= 1.1.0 =
+= 10.1.1.0 =
 * Added RSS2 Feed for each menu.

-= 1.0.9 =
+= 10.0.2 =
 * Fixed bug preventing users with editor role from editing menu content.

-= 1.0.8 =
+= 10.0.1 =
-* Converted newlines to HTML break tags on output of menu, category, and item descriptions on frontend view.
+* Converted newlines to HTML break tags on output of menu item descriptions on frontend view.

-= 1.0.7 =
-* Allowed editors, not just admins to edit menus.

-= 1.0.6 =
-* Added boolean for choosing whether to display menu title on frontend.
+* Added WYSIWYG to admin category and menu descriptions and converted newlines to breaks on frontend.

-= 1.0.5 =
-* Added unique CSS ID to each menu.

-= 1.0.4 =
-* Improved directions on backend for item category.
-* Fixed spelling issue on backend.
-* Forced new items to have display_order = 0.
-* Made $item->display_order = 0 when POST'ed as blank.

 = 1.0.3 =
 * Added secondary menu price for full and half order etc prices.
 * Improved the admin Settings page directions.

 = 1.0.2 =